OpenKore/openkore/openkore/trunk/README.txt

 - Fixed the 'followBot' feature.
 - Added 'StorageZeny' for storage, and 'zeny' in 'SelfCondition'. (thanks to 4epT and piroJOKE)
 - Added serverType 19 to support pRO Valkyrie
+- Added serverType 17_1 to support tRO Servers (thanks to abt123)

 =========================
 ### OpenKore 2.0.4